lsm/alfa/docs/advanced_usage.md

 }
 ```

-When you call `this.props.set('activeThreadID', null)` Alfa maps the dynamic key back to the key we have in the `keys` function.
+When you call `this.props.set('activeThreadID', null)` Alfa maps the dynamic key back to the real key we defined in the return object of the [`keys`](/api#keysprops) function.
 In this case the `set` function call changes the value of the key `alfadev/activeThreadID` to `null` or the id of the thread.

 Now defining the output of the ChatRoom component becomes more intuitive: